gpatruno/Checkserv/README.md

-# Alert By Mail
+# CheckServ

-> **What is "Alert By Mail" ?**
+> **What is "CheckServ" ?**
-> This is a service that allows you to test connections on one or more servers.
+> This is a service that allows you to test connections on one or more servers are up or one or more services are working.
 If the tested connection is unreachable then the service will send an email to all users specified in the conf file.

 ---